IOTEROP/NEBRASKA/README.md

 **Important note regarding security schemes**:
 Please keep in mind that the pair *PSK_Identity/PSK_Secret* is *GLOBAL* to the Nebraska Platform.
 It means that if you use a *pskIdentity* name already used by a different customer, your provisioning will be rejected unless the *pskSecret* is identical to the one defined by customer B
 In few words: use a complex *pskIdentity* name...

+## FAQ
+This repo comprises a wiki with a NEBRASKA FAQ.

+To view, click the [Wiki](https://github.com/IOTEROP/NEBRASKA/wiki) link above.
+Or proceed directly to the [NEBRASKA Technical FAQ](https://github.com/IOTEROP/NEBRASKA/wiki/FAQ).

 ## Initial steps
 NEBRASKA main page is mostly an informational dashboard as all the action can/must be done using API.